Anti-surveillance

 Contents

-Anti-surveillance is the practice of taking active measures to evade (“shake off”) a mobile physical surveillance effort.
+Anti-surveillance is the practice of taking active measures to evade (“shake off”) a mobile physical surveillance operation.

 When to conduct anti-surveillance